-For teams working in local governments and public higher education and healthcare, the end of your financial year can often produce feelings of audit dread and stress.
+For teams working in local governments, public higher education, and healthcare, the end of your financial year can often produce feelings of audit dread and stress.
 Scrambling to meet deadlines, locate source documentation, and support your stated assumptions can feel overwhelming.
 But, if you have a solid plan and good financial practices in place, audits don’t have to be painful.
 With an audit strategy and a little bit of preparation at your year-end closing, you can relax when the auditors arrive.

 Read ahead to learn important considerations and what your auditor will request from you during audit season.

-Important Considerations to Help You Prepare for an Audit
+Important Considerations to Help You Prepare for a Financial Audit

 No finance team looks forward to an audit.
 Luckily, while they can’t be avoided all together, there are certain processes that can be put in place to ease stress and ensure the lowest possible risk of errors.
 A smooth audit process starts with a solid foundation of organization, accessibility, and compliance.
 Addressing these areas can significantly speed up your audit process and drastically reduce stress for both you and your auditor.